mecid/mecid.github.io/_posts/2024-08-06-customizing-windows-in-swiftui.md

 ```

 As you can see in the example above, we use the instance of the *WindowDragGesture* type to handle the window dragging event and redact the text while the user moves the window.

+Today we learned how to customize windows on iPadOS, macOS and visionOS.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!